jthweb/Deskime_App/README.md

 <br><br>

 4. **Configure the application**
    You must edit the `.json` configuration files to customize the application settings according to your preferences and make sure the app works.
-To know more about editing, check out our docs to know more.
+To know more about editing, check out the README.md in each branch to know more.
 <br><br>

 5. To start Deskime, run the appropriate `.pyw` files.
 This will activate the application and apply your custom settings.